42Colins/cppPool/README.md

 Here's a quick introduction to object oriented programmation.
-NOTE : You can't do anything with those exercices
+NOTE : You can't do shit with those exercices